-This is one of my favorite wildflowers!
+Here’s a beautiful wildflower!
 The dainty flowers are two shades of purple and they are held high above the simple and attractive foliage.
 The morphology of the flower is interesting at each stage of development–from new buds to maturity.
 Just take a look at some of the photos below…

 Skullcaps are in the Mint Family.
 As you view the images in the photo gallery below, note the square stem on the plants –this is a characteristic of all mints.

-The leaves of skullcap are oval, pointed at the tip, and serrate (or toothed).
+The leaves of this particular skullcap are oval, pointed at the tip, and serrate (or toothed).
 The leaf edges turn dark red as they mature.
 In May and June, a long spike of 1-inch blue or purple flowers is formed at the top of the plant.

 Also in bloom at Fall’s Ridge in May was Goatsbeard!